sqlrsync/docs/cli.md

 title: sqlrsync CLI
 ---

-This is where I put stuff.
+This is where I put stuff about the cli.